 You may be interested in the briefs filed by counsel in relation to the Court's opinion, in order to see what arguments each side advanced.
 Briefs from 1832-1978 can be accessed through The Making of Modern Law: U.S. Supreme Court Records and Briefs Collection.

 Briefs for cases from 1920 to the present are available in microfiche in the Microforms Room.
 The briefs from the 1950 Term on are arranged in docket number order.
 Before that, they are arranged according to the U.S. Reports citation.
+Briefs for petitions denied cert are available beginning OT 1985.
 We also have a set of books, Landmark Briefs and Arguments of the Supreme Court of the United States: Constitutional Law (Level 3, shelved with the reporters), which contains briefs from selected cases.

-Briefs filed by the Office of the Solicitor General are available selectively from OT 1982, at http://www.justice.gov/osg/briefs/index.html#subject.
-Browsing capability and availability of PDF versions begin with OT 1997.
-The list feature can also be helpful for older briefs, at http://www.justice.gov/osg/briefs/index.html#oldbriefs.
+Briefs filed by the Office of the Solicitor General are available selectively from OT 1982, at https://www.justice.gov/osg/supreme-court-briefs.
+Full text searching is available for terms 1985 - present, and PDF versions begin with OT 1997.

 The Findlaw Supreme Court Center, Court Resources link provides PDF versions of briefs back to OT 1999.

 SCOTUSblog has links to both merits briefs and amicus briefs for each case in its case files, which begin in OT 2007 and extend up through the current docket.
 Petitions for recently filed cases are also available (http://www.scotusblog.com/case-files/petitions-were-watching/).